angelaaye/tetris-pygame/README.md

 ![Tetris](Tetris.png)

 To play: use left, right and down keys to control the tetris blocks.
-Rotate the shape using spacebar.
+Rotate the shape using the up key.
+Press space to instantly drop the block to the bottom.

 To increase the difficulty (rate of block falling), decrease the `fall_time` parameter in the `main_helper()` function.